-Aluminum - is a pure element, commonly found with bauxite.
+Aluminum - Aluminum is a pure element.
+Its chief ore is bauxite.
 It is a soft, durable, lightweight and non-magnetic metal that is easily shaped and resistant to corrosion.

 Brass - is a metal alloy of copper and zinc, used for its long wear and bright, gold-like appearance much like bronze.
 Over time it may oxidize to a green color (patina).

 Bronze - is a metal alloy of copper and tin.
 It frequently exhibits an antiqued golden color with traces of green.

 Carbon Steel - is a type of steel that contains carbon with other alloys making up a trace portion.
 This term is also used generically to refer to steel that’s not stainless.
 Carbon steel is a tough material, but in moist environments it can oxidize or rust.

 Copper - is a pure element that is often used in jewelry.
 The hardness of copper allows for easy manipulation, so it is great for wrapping, stamping and more.
 While this metal is corrosion resistant, it does form a patina with time and use.
 This is the green/blue color change often seen in uncoated copper.

 Copper-Plated - items are electroplated with a substantial thickness of copper to ensure complete coverage of the base metal.

 Fine Silver - items are 99.9% silver.
 This more pure version of silver is softer and whiter than sterling silver.
 Since there is no copper used as an alloy less oxidation occurs than in sterling silver.